 PS2PDF is a great piece of browser-based application that lets you compress QuickTime video online without downloading additional software to the computer or mastering any difficult terminologies.

 Step 1.
-Open up PS2PDF on your browser.
+Open up this online QuickTime video compressor on your browser.

 Step 2.
-Hit Add Files and then you can choose Select From Local Disk, Select From Dropbox, or Select From Google Drive to import the QuickTime video file your local drive, Dropbox, or google drive to the app.
+Hit Add Files, and then you can choose Select From Local Disk, Select From Dropbox, or Select From Google Drive to import the QuickTime video file from your local drive, Dropbox, or Google Drive to the app.
 Depending on the network condition and the file size, PS2PDF might need minutes to hours to load up the file.

 Step 4.
 Hit Compress Now to compress QuickTime video online with P2SPDF.

-However, we'd steer you to VideoProc as the online P2SPDF is for the conversion of small videos only.
-It doesn't let you compress a QuickTime video with size exceeds 200MB.
+However, we'd steer you to VideoProc Converter as the online QuickTime video compressors are for the conversion of small videos only.
+To take PS2PDF as an example, it doesn't let you compress a QuickTime video with size exceeds 200MB.
 Ads on the compression page are also quite annoying.